 A fixed dental bridge is a permanent dental appliance that is often used to fill the gap left by missing teeth.
-Of all of the different types of bridges, the traditional bridge is the one that is used most often.
-This appliance is made of porcelain teeth that have been fused to a metal base.
+Of all the different types of bridges, the traditional bridge is the one that is used most often.
+This appliance is made of porcelain teeth and has been fused to a metal base.
 Two dental crowns are placed over the anchoring teeth in order to hold the dental bridge in place.
 This fills the gap that has been left by your missing teeth.

 What are fixed dental bridges used for?

 Dental bridges are used to fill in the spaces left by missing teeth.
 This in turn helps to maintain the natural shape of your face, and prevents your remaining teeth from drifting out of place to fill in the gap themselves.
-One the bridge is in place, you will regain your ability to chew and speak properly, as well as having a restored smile.
+Once the bridge is in place, you will regain your ability to chew and speak properly, as well as having a restored smile.
 If you have a removable partial, a fixed bridge may feel more natural.

 What is involved in getting a fixed dental bridge?

 During your second appointment, your fixed bridge will be checked to ensure a proper fit, and any necessary adjustments will be made.
-In many cases, the dentist may choose to only temporarily cement the bridge so that you can wear it for a week or two to ensure that the bridge is truly comfortable.
+In many cases, the dentist may choose to temporarily cement the bridge so that you can wear it for a week or two to ensure that the bridge is truly comfortable.
 The fixed bridge will then be permanently cemented into place, and you will be given a list of care instructions to follow.

 Am I a good candidate for a fixed dental bridge?